 Mock your API using saved response examples

-Mock servers simulate an API by returning predefined data, enabling you to develop or test an API before it's ready for production (or without using production data).
-In Postman, mock servers rely on examples saved in a collection to return mock data.
-Follow the steps below for a demonstration of how mock servers and examples work together, and to learn how you can integrate them into your API workflow.
+Mock servers simulate an API by returning predefined data, so you can develop or test an API before it's ready for production (or without using production data).
+In Postman, mock servers rely on examples saved in an HTTP collection to return mock data.

 The steps below walk you through the process of creating a mock server in Postman.
 First, you'll set up some basics that are required for mock servers to work.
 Once your mock server is up and running, you'll send requests to it and learn how your examples are used to return data.